-Bottom Line: Some natural remedies help tighten loose skin after pregnancy or small to moderate weight loss.
+Some natural remedies may help tighten loose skin after pregnancy or small to moderate weight loss.

-Medical or surgical treatments are usually necessary to tighten loose skin after major weight loss.
+Medical or surgical treatments are more invasive options to tighten loose skin after major weight loss.

-Those who have lost a significant amount of weight via bariatric surgery or other weight loss methods often request surgery to remove excess skin (22).
+People who have lost a significant amount of weight via bariatric surgery or other weight loss methods often request surgery to remove excess skin (

-In body-contouring surgery, a large incision is made, and excess skin and fat are removed.
-The incision is sutured with fine stitches in order to minimize scarring.
+In body-contouring surgery, a surgeon makes a large incision and removes excess skin and fat.
+They then suture the incision with fine stitches to minimize scarring.

 Specific body-contouring surgeries include:

-Multiple surgeries are usually performed on different body parts over the span of one to two years after major weight loss.
+Multiple surgeries are usually performed on different body parts over the span of 1 to 2 years after major weight loss.

-Body-contouring surgeries usually require a hospital stay of one to four days.
-Recovery time at home is typically two to four weeks.
+Body-contouring surgeries usually require a hospital stay of 1 to 4 days.
+Recovery time at home is typically 2 to 4 weeks.
 There may be also some complications from the surgery, such as bleeding and infections.

-That being said, most studies have found that body-contouring surgery improves quality of life in formerly obese people.
-However, one study reported that some quality of life scores decreased in those who had the procedure (23, 24, 25, 26).
+Body-contouring surgery may improve quality of life after significant weight loss.
+However, one study reported that some quality of life scores decreased in people who had the procedure (

-Although body-contouring surgery is by far the most common procedure to remove loose skin, there are also less invasive options with a lower risk of complications:
+Although body-contouring surgery is by far the most common procedure to remove loose skin, less invasive options with a lower risk of complications include:

-- Ultrasound: A controlled study of ultrasound treatment in people who had bariatric surgery found no objective improvement in loose skin.
-However, people did report relief of pain and other symptoms following treatment (29).
+- Ultrasound.
+A controlled study of ultrasound treatment in people who had bariatric surgery found no objective improvement in loose skin.
+However, people did report relief of pain and other symptoms following treatment (

 It appears that although there are fewer risks with these alternative procedures, the results may not be as dramatic as with body-contouring surgery.

-For people who have lost small to moderate amounts of weight, skin will likely retract on its own eventually and may be helped by natural remedies.
+For small to moderate amounts of weight loss, your skin will likely retract on its own.
+Natural home remedies may help too.

-However, individuals who have achieved major weight loss may need body-contouring surgery or other medical procedures to tighten or get rid of loose skin.
+However, more significant weight loss may need body-contouring surgery or other medical procedures to tighten or get rid of loose skin.